evmos/backend/CONTRIBUTING.md

       However, if you are eager and do not get a prompt response, feel free to dive on in!
    4. Follow standard Github best practices:
       1. Fork the repo
-      2. Branch from the HEAD of `development`(For core developers working within the evmos repo, to ensure a clear ownership of branches, branches must be named with the convention `{moniker}/{issue#}-branch-name`).
+      2. Branch from the HEAD of `main`(For core developers working within the evmos repo, to ensure a clear ownership of branches, branches must be named with the convention `{username}/{issue#}-branch-name`).
       3. Make commits
-      4. Submit a PR to `development`
+      4. Submit a PR to `main`
    5. Be sure to submit the PR in `Draft` mode.
       Submit your PR early, even if it's incomplete as this indicates to the community you're working on something and allows them to provide comments early in the development process.